 - Class year: Full-time matriculated sophomore or junior pursuing a degree at an accredited 2- or 4-year institution of higher education during the application year.

 - Citizenship: Be a U.S. citizen from the 50 states or the District of Columbia or a permanent resident.
-A permanent resident nominated for the scholarship must include a letter stating his/her intent to become a U.S. citizen.
-A photocopy of the nominee’s Permanent Resident Card, also known as the Alien Registration Card or Green Card, must also be submitted.
+A photocopy of the nominee’s Permanent Resident Card (Green Card) must be submitted.

 - GPA: 3.0 minimum

 Other eligibility guidelines:

 - Must intend to pursue a research career in a natural science, mathematics or engineering.
 Refer to the Goldwater Foundation’s list of the natural sciences, engineering, and mathematics fields and sub-fields used to determine eligibility.

 The characteristics the Foundation seeks in a Goldwater Scholar include:

 - Strong commitment to a research career in the natural sciences, mathematics and engineering,

 - Effective display of intellectual intensity in the sciences, mathematics and engineering, and